-Meet in the Living Area of the Sainsbury Centre for Visual Arts

-(congregate by Mother and Child, Henry Moore)
+Living Area of the Sainsbury Centre (Meet by Mother and Child - Henry Moore)

 In this session we wish to discuss the ways in which artefacts, art, and the landscape have the capacity of being alive.
 The session invites speakers who engage with ideas inspired by the ontological turn, environmental personhood, indigenous theories, new animism or in any way looking at personhood of objects in the past or present.